bbuback/NextGenDNS-111/docs/class2/module3/lab3.rst

    .. image:: /_static/class2/DNS_Express_result1.png

+You can use the **dnsxdump** utility to view the DNS Express database information, which includes zone information and statistics.

+   * The **DB Dump** section of the **dnsxdump** utility output displays the zone information for all configured DNS Express zones.
+   * -The **DB Stats** section of the **dnsxdump** utility output displays a cumulative count of records for all configured DNS Express zones.

 #.
 Using putty from the taskbar, log in to router01.branch01.example.com using u: root p: default

   Run the following command to see the contents of the DNS Express database: